 What to Expect at Your Doctor's Office

-There is no cure for either vascular dementia or Alzheimer's disease.
-But there are some medications that may help slow the progression of these diseases.
+There is no cure for either vascular dementia or Alzheimer disease.
+But medications may help slow the progression of these diseases.
 It is important for both the person with dementia and the person's caregiver to have a strong support system in place to deal with the emotional challenges of the disease.

-The following drugs have been approved to treat Alzheimer's disease.
+The following drugs have been approved to treat Alzheimer disease.
 They are also often used to treat vascular dementia.
 However, not everyone responds to these medications.
-Research is continuing to find better drugs to treat Alzheimer's and other forms of dementia.
+Research is continuing to find better drugs to treat Alzheimer disease and other forms of dementia.

 Complementary and Alternative Therapies

 Alternative therapies may help treat dementia.
 If you are deficient in some nutrients, taking a supplement or getting more of that nutrient in your diet may help slow the progression of the disease.
-Many of the nutrients and herbs listed are used due to their supposed effects of increasing blood flow to the brain.
+Practitioners use many of the nutrients and herbs listed because of their supposed effects of increasing blood flow to the brain.
 Not surprisingly, many of them have a blood-thinning effect and therefore can interfere or accentuate the effects of blood-thinning medications.
-Dementia therapies, pharmaceutical or natural, should be used under the supervision of a qualified doctor.
-If you are pregnant, or thinking of becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.
+Use dementia therapies, pharmaceutical or natural, under the supervision of a qualified doctor.
+If you are pregnant, or thinking of becoming pregnant, do not use any complementary and alternative therapies (CAM) unless directed to do so by your physician.

 Nutrition and Supplements